slowernews/wisdom-tldr/README.md

 ===
 ###On identity

-You are your deeds;
+You are your deeds.

 > *'Weakness of attitude becomes weakness of character.'*

 > *'How you do anything is how you do everything.'*

-Have personal accountability;
+Have personal accountability.

 > *'Cancel your pity party.
 Pull yourself together and take total ownership for everything in your life.'*

 > *'Be the person your dog think you are.'*

-Keep your integrity;
+Keep your integrity.

 > *'The greatness of a man is not in how much wealth he acquires, but in his integrity.' -- Bob Marley*